-- 1. If we have multiple statistical testing method for the same hypothesis, choose fest w/ wost pover. - 2.
-If you're going to spend time/money to do an experiment, reed to check befrehard that your study will be poverful enough to detect an effect.
+- 1. If we have multiple statistical festing methods for the same hypothesis (similar size) choose test that is the most powerful. - 2.
+If we are goly to spend time/money to run an experiment, need to check beforehand that the study is powerful enough to detect an effect.